Going to court as a juror

-- At the courthouse, a bailiff or other court officer will check your attendance, or you may need to check-in via a computer system.
-To do this:
+- At the courthouse, a bailiff or other court officer will check your attendance.
+In some location this may be done using an electronic device to:

 - answer any other questions presented on the screen.

-- If it's your first day, court staff will take you through orientation, including:
+- If it's your first day, court staff will take you through an orientation, including: